-Done right, healthy snacks can keep hunger at bay, keep energy levels on an even keel and fill nutritional gaps.
-Done wrong, snacking can leave you feeling tired, sluggish and even hungrier (and cravings) more morsels than before.
+Done right, healthy snacks can keep hunger at bay, keep energy levels stabilised and help to fill those nutritional gaps throughout the day.
+Done wrong, snacking can leave you feeling tired, sluggish and even hungrier (and craving) more morsels than before.

-Ideally, foods that have a combination of [slow releasing, high fibre] carbs for sustainable fuel and protein for satiety.
+Ideally, foods that have a combination of slow burning, high fibre carbs for sustainable fuel and protein for satiety.

 Here are some examples of the carb/protein combos:

-wholegrain crackers + hummus or avocado or ricotta
+wholegrain crackers (carbs) + hummus or avocado (protein/healthy fat)

 Portions matter.
 Eat the amount that is just enough to control hunger without feeling too full.
 Frequent snacking may result in loss of appetite during the main meal.
 A healthy snack should be less in size or quantity to the amount of a regular meal and taken at least 2 hours before a regular meal.